HL7/davinci-epdx/input/pagecontent/Introduction.md

 3. Pharmacy Network Directory
 4. Medication Formulary

 The CMS Interoperability rule requires Health Plans to make available data they hold for a member from Jan 1, 2016 onwards.
-When data is transferred from one plan to another the receiving health plan is only obligated to share data received from another health plan in the electronic form and format in which it was received.
+When data is transferred from one plan to another the receiving health plan is only obligated to share the data received from another health plan in the same electronic form and format in which it was received.

 The Directory and Formulary data payloads are covered in their respective Da Vinci Implementation Guides.

 All resources available via a FHIR API endpoint **SHALL** be declared in a FHIR CapabilityStatement.

-The FHIR CapabilityStatement defines the resources and operations supported on the resources exposed via the FHIR API.
+The FHIR CapabilityStatement defines the resources and operations supported by the resources exposed via the FHIR API.

 The Read and Search Operations **SHALL** be supported for the FHIR Profiles covered in this payload section.
 The V-Read and History operations **MAY** be supported.